mbuliga/quinegraphs/README.md

 # quinegraphs

-Repository for the work Quine graphs, in preparation.
+Repository for the work "Quine graphs", in preparation.